rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure.md

 kubectl rollout status daemonset -n kube-system cloud-node-manager
 ```

 9. The cloud provider is responsible for setting the ProviderID of the node.
-Check if all nodes are initialized with the ProviderID:
+Verify that all nodes are initialized with the ProviderID:

 ```shell
 kubectl describe nodes | grep "ProviderID"
 ```

-10. (Optional) You can also disable leader migration after the upgrade, as leader migration is no longer required due to only one cloud-controller-manager and can be removed.
+10. (Optional) You can also disable leader migration after the upgrade, as leader migration is not required with only one cloud-controller-manager.
 Update the `cloud-controller-manager` deployment to remove leader migration from the container arguments:

 ```yaml